María de los Ángeles Alvariño González: Early days

 María de los Ángeles Alvariño Gonzalez was born in Serantes (Ferrol, Galicia), Spain on October 3, 1916, the daughter of Antonio Alvariño Grimaldos, a physician, and Maria del Carmen Gonzales Diaz-Saavedra de Alvariño.
 From an early age she showed an interest in the natural sciences and read her father's book on zoology.
 She attended the lycée Concepcion Arenal in Ferrol and in 1931 attended the University of Santiago de Compostela where she graduated summa cum laude in 1933.
 The titles of her dissertations were "Social Insects" and "Women in Don Quixote".

 "Creativity and imagination are the basic ingredients for the scientists, as in the arts, because science is an art…" she later explained when she was asked about her diverse interests.

 In 1934, she was admitted at the Complutense University of Madrid to study Natural Sciences, but had to interrupt her studies as a consequence of the Spanish Civil War.
-During this period, she devoted herself to the study of English and French, which later proved very useful for the development of her research career in the United States.
+During this period, she devoted herself to the study of English and French, which later proved to be very useful for the development of her research career in the United States.

 In 1940, she married Eugenio Leira Manso, captain of the Spanish War Navy and Knight of the Royal and Military Order of Saint Hermenegild.
 Two years later, their daughter was born, Maria de los Angeles Leira Alvariño, who is now a well-renowned architect and urbanist based in the US.

 After the Civil War, Ángeles Alvariño resumed her studies, and in 1941, she earned her master's degree in Natural Sciences by the University of Madrid. Ángeles Álvariño returned with her husband to Ferrol where, from 1941 to 1948, she taught biology, zoology, botany, and geology as a professor at various schools.
 In 1948, she moved back with her family to Madrid to work as a fishery research biologist with the Department of Sea Fisheries.
 Alvariño could not pursue further research studies at the Spanish Institute of Oceanography in Madrid due to a dated Spanish law that prohibited women aboard Spanish naval vessels.
 However, because she had outstanding academic credentials, she was allowed to take some courses and do some research.
 In 1951, she received a graduate diploma in Experimental Psychology, Analytical Chemistry and Plant Ecology from the Complutense University of Madrid.